rcos/rcos-handbook/slides/intro.md

 ---

 ### What do you do now?
-- Sign up on rcos.io, Slack, and GitHub
+- Sign up on rcos.io, Mattermost, and GitHub
 - Register on SIS (`CRN 53081`, `CSCI-4963-01`)
 - Find a project
 - Email your pitch slides!